-The Indigenous-Electro Fusion Project is a ground-breaking fusion project bringing together traditional drumming, chanting and acoustic instruments from Africa with beats, basslines and samples from the world of electronic dance music.
+The Indigenous Electro-Fusion project brings together traditional drumming, chanting and acoustic instruments from Africa with beats, basslines and samples from the world of electronic dance music.

 The most successful collaboration so far has been with Japanese producer and DJ Kay Suzuki aka Afrobuddha, who producer an Afro-House remix one of Kakatsitsi’s oldest songs, Ogbame.

 Kakatsitsi’s manager / producer Steve Peake then remix the Dub Version of Afrobuddha’s mix to create the ‘Indigenous Remix’, with the drums re-edited and turned up in the mix to create a more indigenous, African sound.